 - Domain Name: Enter the domain name of the website.

 - Protocol Type: Select the protocol supported by the website.
 If your website supports HTTPS, select HTTPS and upload the certificate after you add the website.
 For more information, see Upload HTTPS certificates.

 - Destination Server (IP Address): Select IP and enter the public IP address of the ECS instance.

 - Destination Server Port: After you specify Protocol Type, the server port is automatically matched.
 You can also specify a non-standard server port.
-For more information, see Supported custom ports.
+For more information, see View the ports supported by WAF.

 - Does a layer 7 proxy (DDoS Protection/CDN, etc.) exist in front of WAF: Select No.

 If you configure a Layer 7 proxy such as Anti-DDoS Pro, Anti-DDoS Premium, or Content Delivery Network (CDN) before WAF, the requests from a client are forwarded to the Layer 7 proxy before they reach WAF.
 Anti-DDoS Origin Enterprise is not a Layer 7 proxy.
 In this case, select No.

 For more information about the website parameters, see Add domain names.